Pixel 4: Sorry, you're not actually using radar to unlock the phone with your face

 Will Google add more gestures to Motion Sense?

 The company's keeping quiet about future plans, including if it will add a radar sensor to the back of the phone as well.
-However, a rep did say that Google could potentially use Soli's ambient awareness to boost your productivity on the phone and build out a larger gesture vocabulary.
+A rep did say, however, that Google could potentially use Soli's ambient awareness to boost your productivity on the phone and build out a larger gesture vocabulary.

 Will other phones get radar, too?

 When Google does anything, rivals pay attention.
-Google's Android OS powers roughly 9 out of 10 smartphones on the planet, but it's likely that the company wants to keep its Motion Sense and secure face unlock secrets to itself (it even developed its Titan M chip on top of Qualcomm's base to add its own layer of security.)
+Google's Android OS powers roughly nine out of 10 smartphones on the planet, but it's likely that the company wants to keep its Motion Sense and secure face unlock secrets to itself.
+(It even developed its Titan M chip on top of Qualcomm's base to add its own layer of security.)

-There's a lot more to learn about the Pixel 4's specs, looks and features, including a bundle of new camera improvements that promise incredible low-light prowess and how it compares to its biggest rival phones you can buy now.
+There's much more to learn about the Pixel 4's specs, looks and features, including a bundle of new camera improvements that promise incredible low-light prowess and how it compares to its biggest rival phones you can buy now.
 Here's everything Google announced at its event this week.

-Discuss: The Pixel 4 is the first phone with radar.
-Here's what that really means
+Discuss: The Pixel 4 is first to radar, but that's not what unlocks Google's phone

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.